Rvbens/door_code_app/README.md

 TODO:

-- block user name change
-- email for one account only
+- add message for failed login if acc not activated

 DEPLOYEMENT: